 We look forward to welcoming you into our new Home for Opera!

-The inspiring generosity of many patrons and donors has provided funds for the renovations to the Opera Centre and working capital to support the expansion of POV's commmunity programming to fulfill our long-term vision for community art-making, artist training, and youth education.
+The inspiring generosity of many patrons and donors provided funds for the renovations to the Baumann Centre and helped support this expansion of POV's commmunity programming to fulfill our long-term vision for community art-making, artist training, and youth education.

 The Centre is named in honour of the late Victoria philanthropist Egon Baumann, whose Egon Baumann Music Foundation, chaired by Eric Charman, made a $500,000 gift to name the Centre and to establish the Egon Baumann Fund for Pacific Opera Victoria.

 Major funding was provided by the Department of Canadian Heritage Cultural Spaces Fund and the British Columbia Creative Spaces Program.
 Many other generous donors contributed to the project in order to create this wonderful gift to the community.